TheSuperBangBang/.github/profile/README.md

 🌈 Contribution guidelines - Any issues about our repository are welcome and will be answered as soon as we see them.
 👩‍💻 Useful resources - The Organization has always been open to repository, and not all of them are open source.
 🍿 Fun facts - Guess what do our team eat for breakfast?
-🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+🧙 Remember, you can do mighty things with the power of [Markdown]
--->